gilascale/gila/README.md

 ## Todo

 ### Non functional features
+- instruction data is all in the enum
+- macros for fetching instructions and counters etc
 - parsing can 'consume' tokens and error
 - string constant duplication fixed
+- bytecode caching

 ### Language Features
+- generics
+- std lib
 - prelude
 - function args
     - default args